-My aim is to meet people where they are at, with sensitivity, compassion and emphasis on embodiment and grounding through the treatments I offer.
-Also, to empower people, when appropriate, with individual Chinese medical lifestyle advice.
+My aim is to meet people where they are, with sensitivity, compassion and emphasis on embodiment and grounding through treatments and/or somatic movement approach I offer.

 I decided to become a therapist after overcoming my overwhelming health challenges over 20 years ago through practicing Qigong.
 This ignited my passion to go deeper into Chinese medical philosophy which naturally led me into studying traditional acupuncture.